akaneshinjou/dns/readme.md

 example guide : https://mariushosting.com/synology-router-how-to-enable-dns-over-https/

 ## IF DOESN'T WORK
-If method above doesn't work it may because your ISP using other technique to block website.
+If all method above doesn't work it may because your ISP using other technique to block website.

 Try use tools like PowerTunnel (Bypass more block method but more complicated to setup)
 Windows : https://github.com/krlvm/PowerTunnel